Embracing your financial turning point

-You’ve been working tirelessly, driven by a belief in your company’s mission or the potential for long-term financial reward.
-Over time, you’ve helped build significant value, whether by founding the company or earning equity compensation such as stock options or Restricted Stock Units (RSU).
-Now, that moment you’ve anticipated has arrived: a liquidity event.
+You’ve been working tirelessly, driven by belief in your company’s mission, the potential for long-term financial reward or both.
+Over time, you’ve helped build significant value, whether by founding the company, leading it through growth or earning equity compensation such as stock options or Restricted Stock Units (RSUs).
+Now, a moment you may have been anticipating for years has arrived: a liquidity event.

 What is a liquidity event?